Agenda

 Walnut Creek should formally designate and sign safety corridors on high-risk roads.
 Safety corridor designation can help communicate risk, focus traffic safety work, and unlock tools such as doubled fines where allowed.

-Implement Speed-Sensitive Signals
+Expand Rest-on-Red and Speed-Sensitive Signals

 Cost